cyberbotics/webots-doc/guide/object-road.md

 - `bottom`: Defines whether the road bottom should be displayed (useful in case of bridge).

-- `curvatureRadius`: Deinfes the radius of the curve.
+- `curvatureRadius`: Defines the radius of the curve.

 - `totalAngle`: Defines the angle covered by the road (length = totalAngle * curvatureRadius).